Help for possible post-COVID side effects

 If you’re ready, get out of bed and move around for a few minutes.
 As your symptoms improve and you have more energy, you could gradually increase your activity.
 However if you are too breathless to speak, slow down until your breathing improves.
 Try not to not get so breathless that you have to stop immediately, remember to pace your activities.

 Start to do your usual daily activities gradually and slowly to strengthen your muscles – and to improve your mental health.
-Have a look at this video which suggests what you could do to help you along the road to recovery.
+This animation from the Chartered Society of Physiotherapy explains what you can expect when you’re recovering form COVID-19.

 If you do have a long-term condition, talk to your nurse, GP or physiotherapist to check what level of activity is safe for you.